 7. Members of Kuomintang and Three People’s Principles Youth League must be screened and registered.
 8. It is strictly forbidden to destroy any means of production, whether publicly or privately owned,

-Also other members of the CCP make comments on the behavior of PLA troops.
+and to waste consumer goods."
+Several members of the CCP commented on the behavior of PLA troops.
 Huang Jing

 the later mayor of Tianjin, said in a speech on December 1948: